colintwh/sql-basics/README.md

 ### Running SQL statements

    In order to run SQL codes on this Jupyter Notebook, I've first created the engine needed to connect to the database.
-This will be requierd only once per connection string - meaning you won't have to do it each time when making a connection.
+This will be required only once per connection string - meaning you won't have to do it each time when making a connection.
 The engine is the starting point for any SQLAlchemy application.
-The general structure how the SQLAlchemy application connects to the database can be illustrated as follows:
+The general structure of how the SQLAlchemy application connects to the database can be illustrated as follows:

 ![alt text](https://docs.sqlalchemy.org/en/13/_images/sqla_engine_arch.png)